run-ai/docs/docs/Administrator/integration/mlflow.md

 ## MLflow Tracking

 The sample training code above does __not__ contain references to an MLflow tracking server.
 This has been done in order to simplify the required setup.
 With MLflow-Kubernetes you will need a [remote server architecture](https://www.mlflow.org/docs/latest/tracking.html#scenario-4-mlflow-with-remote-tracking-server-backend-and-artifact-stores){target=_blank}.
-Once you have such an architect set up, you can use MLflow tracking.
+Once you have such an architecture set up, you can use MLflow tracking in your code.

 ## Using Interactive Workloads